 Putting The Features Together and Trading EWF Elliott Wave Charts

 Let’s use an example on how traders can use the two features in our charts.
-Above shows 4 hour chart of AUDNZD per July 30, 2018.
-The chart shows a clear “Right Side Higher” tag with invalidation level of 1.0654.
-This means traders should not try to sell the pair even if it can extend lower a little bit more.
+Above shows 1 hour chart of Dow Futures (YM_F) per August 23, 2018.
+The chart shows a clear “Right Side Higher” stamp with invalidation level of 24956.
+This means traders should not try to sell the Index even if it can extend lower a little bit more.
 Traders need to buy the dips instead and the blue box is the area in which the turn higher can happen.
-Thus, traders can look to buy the pullback at 1.0744 – 1.0838.
+Thus, traders can look to buy the pullback at 25482 – 25614 (blue box).
 Traders need to decide themselves the exact level to buy, but we present the area in which we believe pair has a high chance of at least turning higher in 3 waves.
-Traders also still need to calculate position size carefully when entering into trade in blue box with stop loss below the lower end of the blue box so risk is limited to maximum 2% of capital.
+Traders also still need to calculate position size carefully when entering into trade in blue box with stop loss below the lower end of the blue box and risk is limited to maximum 2% of capital.

-Below is how the pair has performed since then
+Below is how the Index has performed since then

-Pair reached the upper level of the blue box and then resumes higher as expected.
+Index reached the upper level of the blue box (25614) and then resumes higher as expected.
 Traders who follow our charts and buy at the blue box now should move stop loss to entry level and have a risk free trade.
+The chart above per Sept 18 in fact gave traders another opportunity to buy the dips.
+The Right Side stamp is still showing higher with invalidation level at 25767.
+Traders can buy at blue box at 25946 – 26041.
+Now let’s take a look at the latest chart in Dow Futures as of Sept 19, 2018

 Regardless how long you have been trading and how knowledgeable you are in technical trading, it’s easy to trade using our charts.
 Just trade following the right side tag, enter at the blue box, and apply proper risk management by calculating position size to stay within 1-2% risk.
 If you want to learn more about our services, welcome to try our 14 days FREE Trial here –> I want to get my 14 days FREE Trial